The Sugar Shoppe: History

 With two male singers (Mann and Garber) and two female (Hood and Harris), they modeled themselves on the Mamas & the Papas and began working in the studio on a project to mark the Canadian Centennial in 1967.
 The group's first single was Mann's arrangement of Bobby Gimby's song "Canada"; released on the Yorkville label, it reached no.40 on the RPM Canadian singles chart.
 The follow-up, "The Attitude", was less successful, reaching no.77.
 However, the group won a recording deal with Capitol Records in Los Angeles, and recorded an album, The Sugar Shoppe, released in 1968.
 It was produced by Al De Lory and arranged by Mort Garson, with session musicians including "The Wrecking Crew" of Hal Blaine, Carol Kaye, Larry Knechtel, Earl Palmer, Mike Deasy, and Plas Johnson.
 Tracks included versions of Donovan's "Skip-a-Long Sam", which was also released as a single, reaching no. 73 on the Canadian chart; Bobbie Gentry's "Papa, Won’t You Let Me Go to Town"; Mike Leander's theme song for the movie Privilege (#93); and a re-recorded version of "The Attitude".
-However, despite appearances on both Ed Sullivan's and Johnny Carson's TV shows, the group's commercial success was limited.
+However, despite appearances on both Ed Sullivan's and Johnny Carson's television shows, the group's commercial success was limited.

 The Sugar Shoppe then joined Epic Records, and in 1969 released a version of Laura Nyro's "Save the Country", and performed it on the Ed Sullivan Show July 6, 1969, which used an arrangement by Joe Scott and Mann, with some similarity to a later version used by The 5th Dimension.
 However, it was not a commercial success.
 The group continued to perform, mainly in Canada, before Mann and Harris left in 1970.
 Garber and Hood then formed The Shoppe with Sandy Crawley.
-They recorded the soundtrack for a TV series based on Greek mythology in 1971, and recorded several tracks issued on anthologies.
+They recorded the soundtrack for a television series based on Greek mythology in 1971, and recorded several tracks issued on anthologies.
 By 1973, the group had finally disbanded.